CSCfi/csc-user-guide/docs/support/tutorials/hyperparameter_search.md

 In order to do hyperparameter search, the data is randomly divided into three separate sets: *training*, *validation* and *test* sets.
 The search for hyperparameters are done such a way, that a model is trained against a validation set.
 Once the suitable set of hyperparameters have been found, the model is then evaluated against the test set.

 One thing to keep in mind however: since a change in a hyperparameter defines a new model, *all* hyperparameter searches select the best model w.r.t to a given metric (probability of error for example), which is statistically a questionable approach.
-Training $n$ models on the *same* data set induces a dependency, which has to be considered when comparing different models.
+Training $$n$$ models on the *same* data set induces a dependency, which has to be considered when comparing different models.
 ANOVA or Bernoulli trials could be considered here when comparing different models on the same data.

 ## Search strategies